Skip to main content

 • always wear a seatbelt

-In particular, watch out for vulnerable road users such as pedestrians, cyclists, motorcyclists and horse riders, as they will be much more difficult to see in the dark mornings and evenings.
+In particular, watch out for vulnerable road users such as pedestrians, cyclists, motorcyclists and horse riders.
+They will be much more difficult to see in the dark mornings and evenings.

-Remember, you should heed the advice in the Highway Code and drive, ride or cycle with extra care, even if roads have been salted.
+Remember, you should follow the advice in the Highway Code and drive, ride or cycle with extra care, even if roads have been salted.

 You should also be prepared for road conditions changing over short distances, and take care when overtaking gritters.